The civil services exam is among one of the toughest exams not in India but worldwide. People try very hard to clear this exam in their first attempt.

-If you have studied in any CBSE board school than you will have more advantages as civil services exams follow the NCERT syllabus for the general studies.
+If you have studied in any CBSE board school, you will have more advantages as civil services exams follow the NCERT syllabus for the general studies.

 Instead of buying books you can read from your old books or borrow from your friends if you don’t have any.
-Now I don’t recommend purchasing any books because during college we have to spend a lot of money on that particular thing.
+Now I don’t recommend purchasing any books because we have to spend a lot of money on that particular thing during college.